-So, these are some common solutions to fix WordPress updating failed error.
+So, these are some standard solutions to fix WordPress updating failed errors.
 The primary cause of this error is not installing the classic editor plugin.

-The secondary cause of this error is the wrong permalink of your website.
-If you fix the updating failed or publishing failed error with another method, feel free to tell us on comments.
+The secondary cause of this error is the wrong permalink on your website.
+If you fix the updating failed or publishing failed error with another method, feel free to tell us in the comments.

 we will add your solution in the post if we found your solution helpful.
 If you have any queries, kindly post them in the comment section below.